 Related: The Best Nonstick Pans

-What We Like: Rounded base, wear-resistant enamel, comes in several colors, compatible with any cooktop
+What We Love: Rounded base, wear-resistant enamel, comes in several colors, compatible with any cooktop

 Though induction cooktops are increasing in popularity, it’s not always clear if a pan is induction-safe.
-Cast iron saucepans are compatible with induction, so this pan by Le Creuset is a safe choice for induction users.
-It is especially reliable for recipes that call for high-heat settings because it is oven-safe up to 500 degrees Fahrenheit.
+Cast-iron saucepans are compatible with induction, so this pan by Le Creuset is a safe choice for induction users.
+It is especially reliable for recipes that call for high-heat settings because it is oven-safe up to 500 degrees.